SearParsley/GGJ_2025/README.md

 ## Overview

-TODO: Revise overview

 This is a simple command-line game which I fully designed and created in 24 hours for the 2025 Global Game Jam.
-It was built using Python and the `curses` library.
+It was built using Python and the `curses` library, in addition to ASCII assets available online (with various edits).

-You play as a tree, and must make branching (pun intended) decisions to survive as long as possible.
+You play as a tree, and must make branching (pun intended) decisions to survive in this world.
+Your choices will impact what options are available for you in the future.

+In the current (demo) build, there is no 'win' condition, but reaching 0 health will result in a game over.
+My current plan for a future win condition is to propagate a seed and nurture it into a sapling.
+But for now, we just keep going through available events until you quit or die.

 ## Installation